Brahms Societies, Museums and Scholars

 o Paper presented at 1997 Annual Meeting of the American Musicological Society: "Brahms and the Shifting Barline: Metric Displacement and Formal Process in the Trios with Wind Instruments."

 o "Two of a Kind?
 Brahms's Op.
 51 Finales."
-In "Performing Brahms".
-Edited by Bernard D. Sherman and Michael Musgrave.
-Cambridge University Press, forthcoming.
+In Brahms 2 : Biographical, documentary and analytical studies.
+Michael Musgrave, ed.
+Cambridge: Cambridge University Press, 1987.

 Christopher Wintle